 The Autobiography of Captain Charles L. Albertson provides a glimpse into the life of retired Police Inspector Charles Albertson of New York City, who has ties to Orlando and the history of the Orange County Library System.
 His short piece entitled “Random Recollections of a Busy Life“, give a look into his early years.

 Captain Albertson, a self-avowed “lover of books,” for many years collected books at second hand bookstores in the New York City area during his time as an Inspector with the New York Police Department.
 He recounts some of his more memorable purchases in his “Musings on Collecting Books” from his autobiography.
-He eventually created a library at his home in Waverly, New York, that he shared with the people of his community.
+He eventually created a library at his home in Waverly, New York, that he generously shared with the people of his community.
 Captain Albertson wintered in Orlando and owned a home south of the city.
 In November 1920, Captain Albertson offered his extensive book collection to the City of Orlando on the condition that it furnish a suitable building to house it and that the library bore his name – The Albertson Public Library.